- Presentation Wassily Kandinsky Painting

 Kandinsky's unique approach is based on his synesthesia, a neurological condition that allowed him to hear colors and see sounds.
-This extraordinary sensory perception shaped his revolutionary approach to artistic creation, where each visual element corresponds to a musical note or specific emotion.
+This extraordinary sensory perception shaped his revolutionary approach to artistic creation, where each visual element corresponds to a specific musical note or emotion.
 His famous paintings are thus visual symphonies that invite the viewer to a multisensory experience.

-Chromatic Synesthesia in Wassily Kandinsky's Paintings
+Chromatic Synesthesia in Wassily Kandinsky Paintings

 Wassily Kandinsky's unique relationship with colors transcends conventional aesthetics to reach an extraordinary sensory dimension.
-To fully understand a Wassily Kandinsky painting, it is essential to explore his revolutionary conception of color psychology, founded on his personal synesthesia - this rare ability to perceive colors as sounds and vice versa.
+To fully understand a Wassily Kandinsky painting, it is essential to explore his revolutionary concept of color psychology, founded on his personal synesthesia - this rare ability to perceive colors as sounds and vice versa.

 How did Kandinsky translate emotions into vibratory colors?

 Unlike traditional artists, Kandinsky attributed to each hue a specific vibratory frequency directly affecting the human soul.
 In his abstract compositions, yellow represents earthly excitement, while blue evokes celestial and spiritual depth.
-This correspondence between colors and inner resonances creates in each Wassily Kandinsky painting a complex emotional spectrum that simultaneously stimulates multiple sensory areas of the brain.
+This correspondence between colors and inner resonances creates in each Wassily Kandinsky painting a complex emotional spectrum that simultaneously stimulates multiple sensory zones of the brain.

 Contemporary neurological research now confirms what Kandinsky intuitively understood: colors trigger measurable neurological responses.
-Prolonged exposure to specific chromatic harmonies of his paintings can temporarily modify brain waves, inducing meditative states similar to those observed in certain mindfulness practices.
+Prolonged exposure to the specific chromatic harmonies of his paintings can temporarily modify brain waves, inducing meditative states similar to those observed in certain mindfulness practices.

 What psychological effects do Kandinsky's colors produce in an architectural space?